- Home

 Aldermanic Committees

-The Administrative & Community Services Committee
+The Administrative and Community Services Committee

 Other duties of this committee include oversight of matters pertaining to municipal property and building maintenance.